How Do I Use This Solar Calculator?

 Ok I got everything, now how do I put it all together?

 Awesome!
-Pick the solar panel wiring guide closest to your numbers and get started!
+Click on the solar panel wiring diagram below closest to your numbers and get started!
 If you want more information on electricity, head over to our electrical home page.

 This calculator is awesome!
 How can I support it?